Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Performance evaluations

 \subsection{Simulation settings}

-For different rounds of purification, varying numbers of Bell pairs are prepared, since the success of purification is probabilistic, as shown in Fig. \ref{fig:purification_round}.
-To ensure that there are sufficient purified Bell pairs in the final round, the numbers of prepared Bell pairs are as follows: for one round of purification, there are initially $10$ Bell pairs; for two rounds, $30$ Bell pairs; and for three rounds, $60$ Bell pairs.
-These settings takes into account the worst-case scenario in Eq. (\ref{eqn:success_probability}), where the initial fidelity is $0.5$ \cite{bennett1996purification}.
-In this case, the purification process has the lowest success probability, which is around $55\%$.

-For simplicity, at the beginning of purification, all Bell pairs generated within a hop are assumed to have the same initial fidelity, but this fidelity varies across hops.
-In a fixed network topology, the weight of a hop is denoted by \( w_h \), and its initial fidelity \( f_h \) is randomly selected from a Gaussian distribution $\mathcal{N}$ with a mean of \( 1 - w_h \) and a standard deviation of \( 0.01 \):
+For simplicity, all Bell pairs generated within a hop are assumed to have the same initial fidelity \( f_h \), but this fidelity varies across hops.
+The weight of a hop is denoted by \( w_h \), and its initial fidelity \( f_h \) is randomly selected from a Gaussian distribution $\mathcal{N}$ with a mean of \( 1 - w_h \) and a standard deviation of \( 0.01 \):

 Each hop distance is uniformly set to $1$ km.
-Additionally, the purification time per round, $t_p$, is assumed to be $10 \mu s$, as classical information requires less than $100 \mu s$ to travel $10$ km through optical fibre \cite{davies2024entanglement}.
+The purification time per round, $t_p$, is assumed to be $10 \mu s$, as classical information requires less than $100 \mu s$ to travel $10$ km through optical fibre \cite{davies2024entanglement}.

 The estimated time to establish entanglement between two end nodes is calculated based on the number of nodes $n_v$ and the average hop distance $\overline{d}$: